 Subject to my approval, you may pursue any line of inquiry into any research topic you choose, as long as it is related to the topic of the course.
 Grades will be based on the depth of your research and the clarity of your writing.

 Exams

-There will be a midterm exam in class and a two-hour exam during finals period.
+There will be a take-home exam during finals period.
 The date and time of the final exam will be announced by the university.
-Please do not make any travel plans until you know when the exam will take place.
-No alternate arrangements will be made.